 This alignment is not only visible in the design of the supervisory framework by means of ‘the chestnuts’; for an explanation of this, see page 3 of the institutional plan.
 Above all, the intention of the supervisory framework that is closely tied to the choice of management model is to create a balance between the softer management instruments, such as interaction and connection, inspiration and values, and the harder instruments, such as monitoring and measuring, boundaries and rules.
 From its own position and responsibilities, the Board of Trustees wants to shape its role as an internal supervisory body within this model and to align its work and activities with this.

 The Board of Trustees has created a profile for its composition and required expertise.
 Legal provisions, the articles of association and the Branchecode Governance (governance protocol for institutes of higher education) are incorporated into the Board of Trustees Regulations (in Dutch).

-- W.J.
-Tempel, Chair, Chair of the Remuneration Committee;
+- M.M.
+Van Zuijlen, Chair, Chair of the Remuneration Committee;

-- L. De Quelerij, Vice Chair, Member of the Education Committee;
+- L. De Quelerij, Vice Chair, Chair of the Education & Research Committee;

 - R.H.J.M.
-Gradus, Member of the Audit Committee;
+Gradus, Chair of the Audit Committee;

 The Board of Trustees holds six meetings per year.
 The agenda items are based on an agenda that is drawn up each year.
 The board meetings are not open to the general public.
-The delegation from the board of trustees meets with the General Council twice per year.
+The board of trustees meets with the General Council twice per year.

 The Board has an Audit Committee, comprising Mr Gradus (Chair) and Mr van Rooijen.
 The Audit Committee meets to prepare the regular Board meetings.
 In addition to the annual accounts, the committee also focuses on the internal risk management system and the functioning of the Planning & Control cycle.